-The 'Business and performance', 'System of governance' and 'Risk profile' sections of the Solvency and Financial Condition Report;

-Group template S05.01.02

-Company templates S05.01.02, S19.01.21

-Information calculated in accordance with the previous regime used in the calculation of the transitional measures on technical provisions, and as a consequence all information relating to the transitional measures on technical provisions as set out in the Appendix to this report;

-the written acknowledgement by management of their responsibilities, including for the preparation of the SFCR ('the Responsibility Statement').

-Information which pertains to an undertaking that is not a Solvency II undertaking and has been prepared in accordance with PRA rules other than those implementing the Solvency II Directive or in accordance with a UK law other than the Solvency II regulations ('the sectoral information').
+- The 'Business and performance', 'System of governance' and 'Risk profile' sections of the Solvency and Financial Condition Report; - Group template S05.01.02 - Company templates S05.01.02, S19.01.21 - Information calculated in accordance with the previous regime used in the calculation of the transitional measures on technical provisions, and as a consequence all information relating to the transitional measures on technical provisions as set out in the Appendix to this report; - the written acknowledgement by management of their responsibilities, including for the preparation of the SFCR ('the Responsibility Statement'). - Information which pertains to an undertaking that is not a Solvency II undertaking and has been prepared in accordance with PRA rules other than those implementing the Solvency II Directive or in accordance with an EU instrument other than the Solvency II regulations.

-In our opinion, in accordance with Rule 4.2 of the External Audit Chapter of the PRA Rulebook, the sectoral information has been properly compiled in accordance with the PRA rules and UK law relating to that undertaking from information provided by members of the group and the relevant insurance group undertaking.